Revised June 1997

 6. Promotion and Tenure Committees

-2. The members of the Promotion and Tenure Committee shall be appointed on a yearly basis by the Dean by April 10 for the following academic year.
+2. The members of the Promotion and Tenure Committee shall be appointed by the Dean on a bi-yearly basis by April 10 for the following academic year.
+Members shall serve two-year staggered terms.

 1. Review and vote on nominations from the departments for promotion and tenure of tenure-track faculty;